jbccollins/lapidary/README.md

 and can return different results than\
 `age:>:21 AND (NOT age:<:30) OR age:=:10`

-Cuts and encapsulations can be nested using parentheses:\
+Cuts and encapsulations can be deeply nested using parentheses:\
 <img src="readme_images/nested_parens.png" alt="basic" height="91px">

 This screenshot kinda shows some of the more advanced types of queries you can do with Lapidary.